rgreinho/Saliere/README.rst

     :target: https://readthedocs.org/projects/saliere/?badge=latest
     :alt: Documentation Status

-Salière is a tool giving devops the ability to easily generate a skeleton for a Salt formula.
+Salière is a tool giving the ability to easily generate a skeleton for your project.

 Install
 -------